 January is the coolest month with an average temperature of 19°C (perfect for some winter sun!), and in the summer months of July and August, the average temperature is 28°C. July and August are also the high season; Essaouira is extremely busy around this time with both international tourists on their summer holidays, and domestic tourists fleeing the suffering inland heat whilst the schools are on holidays, thus accommodation prices rise.

 However, the wind can make all the difference to how warm (or cold) it may feel in Essaouira, especially on the exposed beach.
 Indeed, Essaouira has been coined the “Windy City of Africa”; that Atlantic breeze sure blows off the cobwebs.
-But this is also why beaches around Essaouira are popular with surfers (including kite surfers and wind surfers).
-Commonly, the wind drops considerably in September and October.
+But this is also why Essaouira’s beaches are popular with surfers (including kite surfers and wind surfers).
+Commonly, the wind drops considerably in September and even more so in October in Essaouira.

 Essaouira does experience some cloudy and drizzly days.
 Indeed it even rains sometimes in Essaouira, although heavy rain is very rare.
 Drizzly days are more commonly between December and February, but even still, only a couple of rainy days per month are expected.
 Generally you can expect the sun to be shining for your visit to Essaouira, even if you’re just visiting Essaouira for a day or two.